zuazo/git-ssh-server-cookbook/README.md

 Description
 ===========

-Configures a basic git repository container to be accesed through ssh.
+Set up a basic git repository container to be accesed via ssh.

 Requirements
 ============